carlos-biosca/2025-frontend-test/README.md

 ## How to use

+1. Clone the repository.
-1. Start the server with `npm run server`
+2. Open console and start the server with `npm run server`
-2. Open a new console and navigate to the frontend directory `cd frontend`
+3. Open a new console and navigate to the frontend directory `cd frontend`
-3. Install frontend dependencies with `npm install`
+4. Install frontend dependencies with `npm install`
-4. Run the frontend development server with `npm run dev`
+5. Run the frontend development server with `npm run dev`
-5. Open a tab in `http://localhost:5173/`
+6. Open a tab in `http://localhost:5173/`

 ## Steps